Copper IUD and libido: facts, myths, and real experiences

 Libido remained unchanged, or even boosted in some women , particularly in comparison with hormonal contraceptives which reduced their desire.

-In short, as you've gathered from the lines above: there are no universal truths , but rather personal feelings stemming from a unique situation!
+In short, as you've gathered from the lines above: there is no universal truth, but rather personal feelings stemming from a unique situation!
 The common thread?
-A crucial need for listening, observation… and self-compassion. ❤️
+An essential need for listening, observation… and self-compassion.

-The choice of contraception is therefore not without effect, even if on paper or "scientifically speaking", everything seems to be in order. 🚦
+The choice of contraception is therefore not without effect, even if on paper or “scientifically speaking”, all the indicators are green.

 Copper IUDs VS hormonal IUDs: the battle of libido?

-When comparing the hormonal IUD (Mirena or Kyleena type) compared to the copper IUD , the differences are significant.
+When comparing the hormonal IUD (such as Mirena or Kyleena) with the copper IUD, the differences are significant.
 Below is a small table by Puissante to better understand the differences between the two types of IUDs (use, symptoms, etc.).

 |